gaps-closure/emu/design-notes.md

 netplan apply

 # should be able to bring in kernel and other packages
+# XXX: unfortunately no kernel after xenial is working with qemu on workhorse for ARM64
-apt install linux-image-generic
+# apt install linux-image-generic

-# XXX: debootstrap used raw disk, convert to qcow2
+# apt install grub2-common
+# update-grub

+# Convert to QCOW2 format
+qemu-img convert -f raw -O qcow2 rootfs.img rootfs.qcow2

+# Run with QCOW2
+qemu-system-aarch64   -nographic -M virt -cpu cortex-a53 -m 1024   -drive file=rootfs.qcow2,format=qcow2   -kernel linux-xenial   -append 'earlycon root=/dev/vda rw' -netdev user,id=unet -device virtio-net-device,netdev=unet

-# mXXX: make golden image read only
+# XXX: make golden image read only
 # XXX: take a snapshot and boot from that

 # Script all the steps above using expect and sed